tiffanyj41/hermes/docs/data_supported.md

 1. Instantiate a class for your dataset.
 In this case, it is specified as class NewDataset.
 2. Instantiate a User Vector and a Content Vector class for your dataset that inherits from your dataset class and UserVector or Content Vector respectively.
 In this case, the UserVector for NewDataset is called NewDataSetUserVector, and the ContentVector for NewDataset is called NewDataContentVector.
-3. Provide the vectorizer name for the check in isSameDataInstance().
-In this case, vectorizer is checked if it's equal to "new_dataset_vectorizer_name".
+3. Provide the dataname name for the check in isSameDataInstance().
+In this case, dataname is checked if it's equal to "new_dataset_dataname_name".
 4. Provide the vector transformation logic for each type of vectors.
 For User Vector transformations, define the function in the class NewDatasetUserVector.
 In this case, these vector transformations are user_vector_transformation_1, user_vector_transformation_2, and user_vector_transformation_n.
 For Content Vector transformations, define the function in the class NewDatasetContentVector.
 In this case, the vector transformation is content_vector_trasnformation_1.
 5. Additional support files needed for the vector transformation is passed down from the configuration file as self.support_files. self.support_files is a dictionary with the key as a variable and the value as the value received in the configuration file.
 Please read on the [configuration file guide](https://github.com/Lab41/hermes/tree/master/docs/configs.md#optional-variables) for more details.